Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-backing-up.md

  {: .table }
  </div>

-### Configuring On-Demand Backups
+### Configuring Periodic Backups

-By default, On-Demand backups are done around 1:00 AM Central European Time (CET or UTC+0100).
+By default, Periodic backups are done around 1:00 AM Central European Time (CET or UTC+0100).
 This time can be modified.

 {% note %}